Understanding Drug Half-Life: A practical guide

 -

 Long Half-Life Drugs: Drugs with long half-lives can be administered less frequently.
 Because they are eliminated slowly, a single dose can maintain therapeutic levels for an extended period.
-However, this also means that it takes longer to clear the drug from the body, increasing the risk of accumulation and potential toxicity if dosage isn't carefully managed.
+Still, this also means that it takes longer to clear the drug from the body, increasing the risk of accumulation and potential toxicity if dosage isn't carefully managed.

 Steady State and Drug Half-Life